 A fun fact that some may not know is the Declaration of Independence was signed on August 2, 1776, not July 4 as many think.
-With August 2 just last week, this 245th anniversary of the signing is a reminder of the solemn pledge the signers agreed to by affixing their names to the document.
+Imagine hearing these final words read aloud by the secretary of the Continental Congress:

-Imagine hearing these final words read aloud by the secretary of the Continental Congress: "And for the support of this Declaration, with a firm reliance on the protection of divine Providence, we mutually pledge to each other our Lives, our Fortunes and our sacred Honor."
+"And for the support of this Declaration, with a firm reliance on the protection of divine Providence, we mutually pledge to each other our Lives, our Fortunes and our sacred Honor."